ramyarakky/Recidvism_ABM_SBP_Brims_Submission/APPENDIX.md

 Recidivism Forecasting Challenge dataset (2021) using a logistic regression model, and $f_k(\cdot)$ is an attribute-specific transformation function.
-Count-valued variables (e.g., prior convictions and program participation counts) are log-compressed:
+Count-valued variables (e.g., prior convictions and program participation counts) are log-compressed to reflect diminishing marginal risk contributions.
+Binary and bounded continuous variables are used without transformation.

 $$
 f(x) = \log(1 + x)
 $$

-to reflect diminishing marginal risk contributions.
-Binary and bounded continuous variables are used without transformation.

 Race and gender are excluded from the risk score consistent with the race-neutral design of the Post Conviction Risk Assessment (PCRA) (PCRA, 2016; Skeem & Lowenkamp, 2016).